huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_search_criteria.md

 ## Import

-The search criteria can be imported using the group ID, stream ID, and resource ID separated by a slash, e.g.
+The search criteria can be imported using the group ID, stream ID, and resource ID separated by the slashes, e.g.

 ```bash
 $ terraform import huaweicloud_lts_search_criteria.test <log_group_id>/<log_stream_id>/<id>